 Main Differences Between Tofu and Tempeh

-- Tofu tastes like nothing, it is tasteless, and thus eaten by seasoning it with spices, whereas, Tempeh taste like nutty beans and is considered as second meat or vegetarian meat.
+- Tofu tastes like nothing, it is tasteless and thus eaten by seasoning it with spices, whereas Tempeh tastes like nutty beans and is considered a second meat or vegetarian meat.

-- Tofu and tempeh, both are rich sources of protein but Tofu also provides iron, magnesium, whereas Tempeh has a good number of dietary fibers in it.
-This means consuming tofu helps your gym diet in check, whereas Tempeh ensures your gut health.
+- Tofu and tempeh are both rich sources of protein, but Tofu also provides iron and magnesium, whereas Tempeh has a good number of dietary fibres in it.
+This means consuming tofu helps keep your gym diet in check, whereas Tempeh ensures your gut health.